-When the Company re-acquires its own shares, they are currently held as treasury shares and not cancelled.
+When the Company reacquires its own shares, they are held as treasury shares and not cancelled.

-Shareholders have authorised the board to re-issue treasury shares at a discount to the prevailing NAV subject to the following conditions:
+Shareholders have authorised the Board to sell treasury shares at a discount to the prevailing NAV subject to the following conditions:

 - → It is in the best interests of the Company; - → Demand for the Company's shares exceeds the shares available in the market; - → A full prospectus must be produced if required; and - → HMRC will not consider these 'new shares' for the purposes of the purchasers' entitlement to initial income tax relief.